nathanfaucett/js-unique/README.md

-intersection
+unique
 =======

-intersection for the browser and node.js
+unique for the browser and node.js